Allure of Craquelure: A Variational-Generative Approach to Crack Detection in Paintings: Introduction

 \section{Introduction}

-Advancements in imaging technologies, such as high-resolution photography, combined with recent breakthroughs in deep learning, have opened new avenues for the investigation, documentation, and conservation of artworks.
-These methods enable detailed analysis of the painting's internal and surface structure in a non-invasive way, without the need for physical intervention, preserving the artwork's integrity while offering deep insight into its material composition and condition \cite{sober2022revealing}.
-A broad overview of the application of computational and mathematical tools to art investigation is provided in \cite{sober2022revealing}, emphasizing the relevance and the various prospects of interdisciplinary projects.
+Advances in imaging technologies, such as high-resolution photography, combined with recent breakthroughs in deep learning, have opened new avenues for the investigation, documentation, and conservation of artworks.
+These methods enable detailed analysis of the painting's internal and surface structure in a non-invasive way, without the need for physical intervention, preserving the artwork's integrity while offering deep insight into its material composition and condition.
+A broad overview of the application of computational and mathematical tools to art investigation is provided by Sober et al. \cite{sober2022revealing}, emphasizing the relevance and the various prospects of interdisciplinary projects.
 A particularly important application of mathematical and computational techniques lies in the automated detection of \textit{craquelure} patterns in digitized paintings, since cracks are among the most common forms of degradation found in aged artworks and carry significant information about the painting, such as its age, environmental history, and structural stability.
-Craquelure appears as a pattern of fine cracks in the paint surface, which can appear either dark or bright depending on the underlying paint and lighting conditions, for a first impression see Figure \ref{fig:ta}.
-Detecting and analyzing the cracks accurately is essential for conservators in planning and executing restoration measures.
-One huge difficulty though is to develop methods that can distinguish cracks from visually similar elements such as brush strokes, canvas structure or painted hair, that are part of the original artistic process and appearance.
-Crack detection in digitized artworks using classic mathematical image processing methods dates back to the 1990s.
-Early works used morphological filters like the top-hat transformation in order to display cracks \cite{giakoumis_digital_1998}.
-Similar methods were investigated in \cite{zana_segmentation_2001} for biomedical imaging in order to display vessel-like structures.
-After that, many works suggested morphological filtering in a prepossessing step plus different machine learning based methods to do fine-tuning in a postprocessing step in order to filter out crack-like structures as brush strokes or hair that had been falsely identified as cracks beforehand \cite{giakoumis_digital_2006, spagnolo_virtual_2010, cornelis_crack_2012, sizyakin_deep_2018, sizyakin_crack_2020, rucoba-calderon_crack_2022}.
-Additionally, crack detection has been extensively studied with respect to damage in roads, see for example \cite{zhang2016road} \cite{DeepCrack}.
-Nevertheless, images in this setting are far less complex than artworks, and various datasets with ground truth annotations are readily available for training and evaluation, which are lacking in the arts context.
+Craquelure appears as a pattern of fine cracks in the paint surface, which can appear either dark or bright depending on the underlying paint and lighting conditions.
+Examples can be observed in Figure \ref{fig:cracktypes}.